bkw777/REXCPM_UPS/README.md

 The 4 batteries are connected in parallel.
 You don't have to install all 4 battery holders and don't have to install all 4 batteries.
 You can install as little as a single battery.
 You just get more or less shelf life.
 Each button cell provides about 6 months of memory retention, estimated.
 This is in addition to the computers internal battery which can last anywhere from a few weeks to several months.
 The "clock" on the button cell batteries doesn't start counting until the computers internal memory battery dies.

+It's tricky to get the batteries back out.
+The main difficulty is just the spring clip pressure tabs in the holders act like one-way ratchets that allow cells to pass in one direction but catch on the edge of the cell in the other direction.
+The simplest way to get the batteries out is just ensure all the cells are touching each other while poking the stack out with a toothpick from BT4.
+If there is no gap between two cells when they pass under a clip, the clip is more likely to pas from one cell to the next instead of catching on the trailing cell.
+You may still need to wiggle things to cause the cells to tip a little in different directions while pushing out.

 ![](ref/100_2.jpg)